TACC/CSC2018Institute/docs/day4/intro_to_openstack.md

 It is important to note that you should be using the latest version of the OpenStack clients.  <b>This tutorial was developed with openstack --version = openstack 3.8.1</b>
 If your commands are failing, a likely cause would be outdated clients.
-The old, outdated project commands have been included if all else fails.

 # Some background getting started Jetstream Documentation